 Except that it did, and now my wife and I go out to dinner every year on that same date to celebrate.

-It’s unexpected situations like these that can influence the direction of our lives in relatively big (winning the SNES, which has undoubtedly resulted in the publication of this blog 20 years later) or little (catching the cork) ways, and as demonstrated by the sudden appearance of The Next Big Thing the same applies when we enter the world of role playing video games.
-RPGs these days are so vast and complex that there is always the potential for your most carefully planned strategies to evolve organically under the influences of coded providence or situational need, and develop into something other than what you originally envisaged.
-In this case my preference for close range combat in First Person Shooters happened to align with Destiny’s random item generation, but this isn’t always the case.
+It is unexpected situations like these that can influence the direction of our lives in relatively big (winning the SNES, which has undoubtedly resulted in the publication of this blog 20 years later) or little (catching the champagne cork) ways, and as demonstrated by the unexpected appearance of that shotgun the same applies when we enter the world of role playing video games.
+RPGs these days are so vast and complex that there is always the potential for your most carefully planned strategies to evolve organically under the influences of coded providence or situational need, and thereby develop into something other than what you originally envisaged.
+In this case my preference for close range combat happened to align with Destiny’s random item generation, but this isn’t always the case.
 Having considered the matter in great depth over the last few minutes, I’m firmly of the opinion that being open to giving your cherished character room to grow in new ways adds, rather than subtracts, to the process.

 Perhaps you have experienced something similar in RPGs or real life and can remember the moment with crystal clarity.
 If so, feel free to comment and we can bask together in the magnificent and unearned afterglow.